Skip to content

 1937 | United States | 71 min | More...

-Pat O’Brien plays a New York beat cop who spends his days writing nuisance citations and his nights studying the city code in search of new ordinances to enforce.
-To teach O’Brien some humanity, his chief assigns him to work as a crossing guard for a city grade-school, where he develops a bond with a crippled young girl.
+O’Brien plays a New York beat cop who spends his days writing nuisance citations and his nights studying the city code in search of new ordinances to enforce.
+To teach O’Brien some humanity, his chief assigns him to work as a crossing guard for a city grade school, where he develops a bond with a crippled young girl.

-Then the movie gets stupid.
+Then what’s already a contrived plot becomes ludicrous.
 Ten minutes off the bus from prison, Bogart’s bug-eyed and shaking, convinced O’Brien is out to get him.
-When O’Brien does arrive, Bogart makes a convincing argument that he belongs in prison, despite O’Brien just wanting to give Bogart some toys for his daughter.
+When O’Brien does arrive, Bogart’s so paranoid and delusional, you could make the case he belongs in prison, despite O’Brien just wanting to give Bogart some toys for his daughter.

-At least it commits to the inanity, capping it off with Bogie saving O’Brien’s life via a blood transfusion.
-Maybe all O’Brien needed all along was some Bogie blood in his veins.
+At least the finale commits to the inanity, with Bogie saving O’Brien’s life via a blood transfusion, literally putting the everyman into O’Brien.
+It’s a ham-fisted way to make a point, but, then again, maybe all O’Brien needed was some Bogie blood in his veins all along.

 Viewing History